luciaschmidtsantiago/agora/genai/README.md

 - Diffusion Models
 - Normalizing Flows

-Materials are organized by date and presenter.
+Materials are organized by date of the session.